HYPNOTHERAPY and ACUPUNCTURE

-Everything you need to know about our Coventry hypnotherapy and acupuncture services
+Everything you want to know about our Coventry hypnosis and acupuncture services

 Most clients stop in a single session, but a free follow-up is provided within three months in the event that you have a problem.
 Our Coventry hypnotherapist has bookings from Monday to Saturday, and you can also be seen in the evening.

 We find most patients stop quite easily with three treatments.
 Our fee covers the complete course.

 NOT STOPPING SMOKING

 OUR COVENTRY HYPNOTHERAPY AND ACUPUNCTURE AFTERCARE